-A 10% strengthening of the Singapore dollar against the USD at reporting date would have (increased) decreased the loss before tax by the amounts shown below.
+A 10% strengthening of the Singapore dollar against the USD at reporting date would have increased/(decreased) the profit or loss by the amounts shown below.
 This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the end of the reporting period.
 This analysis assumes that all other variables, in particular interest rates, remain constant.
-This analysis is performed on the same basis for 2018 as indicated below.
+This analysis is performed on the same basis for 2019 as indicated below.